ClaudioValletta92/Nbody/README.md

 # Nbody

 This is a numerical software that I developed for my Ph.D.
-It is a N-body code.
+It is a N-body code which computes the trajectory of a large number of asteroids (~10 thousands ore more) under the gravitational influence of the central star and a planet.